JonathanHelianthicusDoe/notes_on_toontown_strategy/ttr_quirks/README.md

 as discussed, that&rsquo;s not really how `luredRatio` works anywhere other than in *theory*, due to accuracy being capped at 95%.

-### Two (or more) throw, squirt, or drop gags of the same track that are used in the same round on the same cog can differ in whether or not they miss
+### Two (or more) throw, squirt, or drop gags of the same track that are used in the same round on the same cog can differ in whether or not they hit

 This &ldquo;bug&rdquo; (again, likely not a &ldquo;bug&rdquo; <i>per se</i>,
 since it is likely intentional) is similar to and related to the one above.
-This can occur in the presence of Wedding Cakes, Geysers, and Toontanics, whenever at least one cog is not lured and at least one single-target gag of the same track (throw, squirt, or drop, respectively) is used in the same round.
+This can occur in the presence of Wedding Cakes, Geysers, Toontanics, and drop SOS cards, whenever at least one cog is not lured and at least one single-target gag of the same track (throw, squirt, or drop, respectively) is used in the same round.
 This is, similarly to the previously listed &ldquo;bug&rdquo;, a violation of one of the rules that players learn very early on when it comes to multiple gags of the same track targeting the same cog in the same round.
 However, it is likely intentional (or at least a simple byproduct of something intentional), given that lure gags work similarly.
 In the case of throw, squirt, and drop, however, it comes as more shocking because gags of these tracks are inherently single-target &mdash; the only exceptions being the level seven gags of said tracks.